jeff-hykin/risma/notes/top_papers.md

     - Stero cameras
     - Spectrums range (grayscale, color, polarization, IR-depth, lidar)
 - Summarize the key facts of the 3D rat paper
+- Learn what a "mushroom body" is, in relation to insect navigation (has to do with object recognition)
+- Look for related work of "Brain-inspired multimodal hybrid neural network for robot place recognition"
+    - A compact neuromorphic system for ultra energy-efficient, on-device robot localization
+    - Enhancing Visual Place Recognition via Fast and Slow Adaptive Biasing in Event Cameras
+    - Neuromorphic sequence learning with an event camera on routes through vegetation
+    - Ensembles of Compact, Region-specific & Regularized Spiking Neural Networks for Scalable Place Recognition

 Top Papers:
 - Continuous State Estimation With Synapse-constrained Connectivity